celo-org/celo-monorepo/packages/docs/developer-resources/dappkit/usage.md

 ## Requesting Account Address

-One of the first actions you will want to do as a DApp Developer is to get the address of your user's account, to display relevant informtion to them.
+One of the first actions you will want to do as a DApp Developer is to get the address of your user's account, to display relevant information to them.
 It can be done as simply as:

 ```javascript
 import { requestAccountAddress, waitForAccountAuth } from '@celo/dappkit'